 Candidates should have completed (or nearly completed) a Ph.D. in an appropriate discipline, such as Soil Science or Agronomy.
 A demonstrated ability to plan and execute complex research activities is essential, while post-secondary teaching experience would be considered an asset.
 Salary bands for this position for the 2025-2026 academic year are as follows: Assistant Professor: \$110,489 to \$131,909.
 This position includes a comprehensive benefits package that includes a dental, health and extended vision care plan; pension plan, life insurance (compulsory and voluntary), academic long-term disability, sick leave, travel insurance, death benefits, an employee assistance program, a professional expense allowance, and a flexible health and wellness spending program.
-Established in 1986, the SRP Chair-Soil Biogeochemical Processes is a tenure-track-equivalent, "Continuing Status" position-defined as a permanent position supported by and dependent upon funds external to the Operating Budget of the University-and a member of the bargaining unit represented by the University of Saskatchewan Faculty Association (USFA).
+This position is a tenure-track-equivalent, "Continuing Status" position.